 Getting people where they need to go should be safe, convenient, and sustainable.
 Whether by car, bike, or public transit, this section outlines how to connect people, places, and possibilities.
-The City's transportation system is the network of roads, public transportation, and pedestrian/cycling infrastructure that allows residents to access goods, services, jobs and community facilities.
-Rochester Hills has a Transportation Master Plan that sets forth a set of specific recommendations for transportation infrastructure projects.
-This plan supports the goals of that document, and also explores the link between transportation and community health.
+A vibrant transportation system is the lifeblood of Rochester Hills, connecting residents to essential goods, services, jobs, and community facilities that enrich their daily lives.
+Rochester Hills maintains a dedicated Transportation Master Plan that details specific infrastructure projects and recommendations and this comprehensive Master Plan serves to integrate and elevate those goals.
+Crucially, it explores the profound link between our transportation network and overall community health, recognizing how accessible, efficient, and varied mobility options contribute to the well-being of all our residents.